Total Pageviews

 Despite what Marie Forleo, Gary Vee, and Seth Godin would have me believe, as inspiring as they certainly are, progress is a slow, difficult, and inconsistent process.
 It also, for some mysterious reason, causes me to write long, rambling sentences.

 Sarah Hall assures me that there is a vast, universal intelligence that loves me and wants only what's best for me.
-That intelligence is bombarding the entire world with a loving energy that will upgrade our chakras and help us to ascend.
+That intelligence is bombarding the entire world with a loving energy that will upgrade our chakras and help us to achieve a higher level of consciousness.

 Never Too Late